barter-rs/barter-rs/barter-integration/README.md

 * StreamParser that is capable of parsing input protocol messages (eg/ WebSocket, FIX, etc.) as exchange specific messages.
 * Transformer that transforms from exchange specific message into an iterator of the desired outputs type.
-* Use `WebSocketProtobufParser` instead of `WebSocketSerdeParser` to decode protobuf WebSocket messages.

 ## Examples